webplatform/docs-wpd/Community/Survey/Verbatims/index.md

 =Verbatims=

-The following are the raw comments from participants at the Berlin (Feb.
+The table below lists the raw comments from participants at the Berlin (Feb.
 8 & 9) and San Francisco (Feb.
-23) doc sprints.
-This page will track the bugs logged against these issues.
+23) doc sprints, and tracks the bugs logged against these issues.
+The gathering of this information, along with the [WPD:Community/Survey|survey] was the first effort toward gaining insight into the usability of the wiki for contributors.
+Herein are summarized the findings with a bias toward raising issues with respect to editing and contributing.

+==Summary==

+The verbatim information below is summarized here by category.
+Not all categories are summarized.

+===Design/Layout===

+* Broken, unimplemented features (Comments, Q&A) are confusing users.
+* Users are unable to log in because the log-in elements do not appear on the home page.

+===Editing tasks===

+* Editing in MediaWiki and with SMW forms is not easy (this runs contrary to one of our basic assumptions)
+* Session bugs are a serious impediment to productivity
+* Need a guide to creating examples.
+* Need a process (and a flag) for reviewing contributions.
+* Topics and topic clusters are confusing and rife with abuse.
+* How to documentation (WPD:*) is hard to find and difficult to follow.
+* Markdown is preferred over MediaWiki markup.
+* Flag design is scaring some users away from working on pages.

+===

 <!-- Just ignore all the 'class=' and other cruft.
 It came in from the original HTML in Google Docs and would take too long to remove. -->